 We will contact each party to seek a mutual resolution to the complaint.
 We aim to resolve most complaints within 30 days.
 Please keep in mind that if a complaint is complex or the parties do not co-operate, then this time may vary.
 Please also keep in mind that we cannot order or direct either party to resolve the complaint, only a court or a tribunal can do this.

 If a mutual agreement between the parties is not reached, we will provide options that may assist you reach a resolution.
 This may include tribunals, other government departments or independent legal advice.

-If you are a resident in New South Wales and have a problem with a product or service you purchased in another state or territory of Australia, you can discuss it with us and, if we believe the trader has acted inappropriately, you can lodge a complaint with us.
+If you are a resident in New South Wales and have a problem with a product or service you purchased in another state or territory of Australia, you can discuss it with us and you can lodge a complaint with us.

 We will follow our normal complaint handling processes and endeavour to conciliate with the trader to resolve the complaint.